 The Park Forest Police Station.
 (Photo: ENEWSPF)

-Park Forest, IL–(ENEWSPF)–Editor’s Note: We continue our reporting on news from police reports.
+Park Forest, IL–(ENEWSPF)–Editor’s Note: This week a brief report after last week when we "caught up" from a bit of vacation time.
 Besides covering the many stories from around Park Forest that otherwise might go unnoticed, we want to bring more complete coverage of police reports than is reported by other local media.

 An arrest does not mean that a person is guilty.
 All those arrested are presumed innocent until proven guilty.
 It is the policy of eNews Park Forest to not remove items in the public record from publication.
 If your name is listed in the police reports, we will only add information relevant to the final disposition of the case at hand, e.g. "Mr. Smith was subsequently acquitted," "Mr. Smith entered a guilty plea," or "All charges against Mr. Smith were subsequently dropped."
 We will do so upon receiving and verifying proof of such disposition.